 - Because of these new implementations, you may notice that your practice tests names have changed: now, all of our practice tests will follow a regular name order (Practice Test #1, Practice Test #2, Practice Test #3…) even if you removed and re-added them in your schedule.

 Why are we making this change?

 This change will enable you to better organize your preparation, giving you more control over what you practice and when.
 Now, instead of having to complete a practice test to continue with your practice plan, you will be able to take practice tests whenever you want.
 We understand that this will allow for more effective preparation, especially for adult learners with limited time available for their studies.

 What about all of my Practice Test scores and schedules?

 All of your previous practice test scores and dates will remain in the experience for your reference.

-We want to end with a note shouting out to those of you who stayed committed to preparing for the LSAT or the Praxis, either in the past or during this year of 2021.
+We want to end with a note shouting out to those of you who stayed committed to preparing for the LSAT or the Praxis.
 We hope that your dedication was personally rewarding, and we thank you for being such an important part of the Khan Academy community.